-Rosace occurs in people of all different descents and typically onset happens between the ages of 30-60.
-It can be under diagnosed in patients with brown skin, as redness of the face does not always show well through darker skin tones.
+Rosacea occurs in people of all different descents and typically onset happens between the ages of 30-60.
+It can be underdiagnosed in patients with brown skin, as redness of the face does not always show well through darker skin tones.

 As mentioned above, Rosacea typically affects the nose, cheeks, chin, forehead, and/or eyes and every person’s symptoms can present differently.
-Most common symptoms patients experience are:
+The most common symptoms patients experience are:

-Redness on the face: Nose, cheeks that won’t fade away.
-The redness can worsen with certain triggers like sun exposure, eating chocolate, spicy or hot foods.
+- Redness on the face: Nose, cheeks that won’t fade away.
+The redness can worsen with certain triggers like sun exposure, and eating chocolate, spicy or hot foods.

-Red bumps or papule on the face, red bumps with pus in them (commonly called white heads).
+- Red bumps or papules on the face, red bumps with pus in them (commonly called white heads).

-Numerous small blood vessels called “telangiectasis”.
+- Numerous small blood vessels are called “telangiectasis”.
 They can increase in number and size.

-Rosacea can also change the appearance of the nose, from making it more red in color and bulbous as well.
+- Rosacea can also change the appearance of the nose, making it red in color and bulbous as well.
 Leading to almost disfiguring changes.

-Often times, patients with darker brown skin who have Rosacea go undiagnosed more often because the condition doesn’t show as easily as it does on lighter skin tones.
+Oftentimes, patients with darker brown skin who have Rosacea go undiagnosed because the condition doesn’t show as easily as it does on lighter skin tones.

 There are many known triggers to Rosacea.
-Here are some examples examples:
+Here are some examples:

 - Eating hot or spicy foods